Is My Husband on Tinder? How to Find Out

-The reason this matters is not small.
-A 2024 study published in Computers in Human Behavior found that 42% of Tinder users in the United States are married or in a committed relationship.
+The reason this question matters statistically: a 2024 study published in Computers in Human Behavior found that 42% of Tinder users in the United States are married or in a committed relationship.
 With 75 million monthly active users on the platform (DemandSage, 2026), that translates to roughly 30 million people swiping while someone at home trusts them.
+And private investigator industry data shows that 85% of people who suspect a partner of cheating turn out to be correct.

 If you want the fastest path to an answer, CheatScanX lets you find out if your partner is on dating apps by searching for active profiles across Tinder, Bumble, Hinge, and other platforms using a name and location.